Helping kids and teens grow more resilient.

 Depression.
 Social anxiety.
 Peer conflict.
 Kids and teens deal with a lot these days.

 Group programs at The Brookline Center help young people overcome challenges so they can enjoy fuller lives and experience brighter futures.
-Led by experienced clinicians, each group addresses a specific need or age group.
-Some groups feature discussion, others focus on play.
+Some groups feature discussion, while others focus on play.
 All provide a safe environment where children and teens can express their concerns and develop life-enhancing skills.

 Groups we offer

-The Brookline Center offers groups for K-12th graders based on the needs of the community.
+The Brookline Center offers groups for kids based on the needs we see in our the community.
 Many of our groups are generalized in topics and engage a range of social, structured, and play-based activities.
-Groups may be most appropriate for youth who are struggling with the following: distress in social relationships, mild-moderate anxiety, mild-moderate depression, self-regulation, and more.
-We offer a range of groups that are organized by gender, and others that are gender-inclusive.
-It is important that members pursue the group model that is most affirming to their identity.
-Most of our groups run on an academic year schedule; we have separate offerings in the summer.
-Please contact our Intake Team at 617-860-2084 to learn more about current openings and offerings.
-View a list of current groups we offer.
+Groups may be most appropriate for youth who are struggling with the following: distress in social relationships, mild-moderate anxiety, mild-moderate depression, difficulty with self-regulation, and more.
+For some kids, a group is the ideal intervention.
+For others, group is an important supplement to individual/family treatment.
+Seeking support as a parent of a kid having a hard time?
+Check out our Parenting Groups here.

 Availability

 While most child and teen groups start or reconvene in the fall of each year, we also offer rolling admissions whenever there is space in a group.
-Please contact our Intake Team at 617-860-2084 to learn about current availability.
+Please contact our Intake Team at 617-860-2084 to confirm current availability or complete a Request for Care Form here.

-Groups are typically organized by age/grade level and gender identity.
-We respect everyone’s right to self-identify, and our group clinicians will work with you to find the best fit based on your child and their individual needs, identity, and preferences.
+Groups are typically organized by age/grade level.
+Our group clinicians will work with you to find the best fit based on your child and their individual needs, identity, and preferences.